Bindles/devx/app/controllers/friendships_controller-b4-routes.rb.md

     # Add a new friend
     friend = User.find(params[:friend_id])
     if current_user.friends << friend
-      redirect_to friends_path, notice: "#{friend.email} added as a friend."
+      redirect_to friendships_path, notice: "#{friend.email} added as a friend."
     else
-      redirect_to friends_path, alert: "Unable to add friend." end end
+      redirect_to friendships_path, alert: "Unable to add friend." end end